5heron/Combined/README.md

 # Combined
-Conatains the frontend and backend of Theatre app
+Contains the frontend and backend of Theatre app